 Tai O fishing village is a picturesque and popular tourist destination in Hong Kong.
 It attracts numerous visitors who come to spend their day and soak in the village’s idyllic life, admire the traditional stilt-houses, and savour local treats.
+It’s a great place to spend your day and discovering a very different part of Hong Kong.

 The fishing village is located on an islet by the same name on the south-west side of Lantau Island.
 The Tai O River splits and engulfs this tiny islet before flowing into the sea.
 The old fishing village is built on the banks of this river, and that’s how it gets its name – Tai O meaning large inlet.